 Contemporary All Age Service

 This is our largest service that sees everyone gather together to sing God’s praise, seek God’s face in prayer and listen to God’s Word preached.
 It is fairly informal.
 The service will be led by one of our church members who will guide the congregation through the various parts of the service.
 The music is helped by a great band of gifted musicians who play a nice mix of both old hymns and new songs.
 The sermon is about 30 minutes long, and usually part of a series where we seek to understand what God is saying to us through His Word and what it means for our lives today.
-After the service there is no need to rush away as there is further opportunity to chat, share and pray together.

-Young Person's Lunch
+Young Person's Lunch - CURRENTLY SUSPENDED

 After the morning service during term time there is lunch for students and young people.
 This lunch is prepared by different members of the congregation and offers the students and young people a hearty meal and further opportunity to eat and share together.
 We also have regular lunches to which the whole church is invited.